Happy Foods Tube

 • Optional: Sprinkle with salt.

-• Transfer them into the fridge or leave in a cool place until they harden completely.
+• Transfer them to the fridge or leave in a cool place until they harden completely.
 This will take about an hour.

 • Enjoy!